 Europe’s largest marina

-Europe’s largest with room for 1,650 boats
+Europe’s largest with space for 1,650 boats

 Since 1986, the famous “billionaire quay” or Quai Camille Rayon has been able to accommodate up to 18 superyachts (70 to 170 meters).